mtbui2010/Single-Image-Dehazing-using-Color-Ellipsoid-Prior/README.md

 Currently, it is one of the fastest image dehazing methods.

 # Download
-The orirginal and dehazed image files can be fully  downloaded at: https://drive.google.com/file/d/0B6VA9ZgxISJcUGtrRUp2REQ4OGM/view
+[IMAGES] The orirginal and dehazed image files can be fully  downloaded at: https://drive.google.com/file/d/0B6VA9ZgxISJcUGtrRUp2REQ4OGM/view

-Matlab source code is preparing now ...
+[CODE] Matlab and C/C++ source codes are preparing now ...
 # Dehazing results
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 # Input "Stage" image